Mocetta Motzetta – Valle d’Aosta

 Coppa with Juniper – Valle d’Aosta

 Coppa with juniper is one of Bertolin’s essential products.
-Tender and firm, cylindrical in shape, slightly flattened at each end, it requires accurate cutting and careful removal of fat.
-The “coppa al ginepro” is an old family recipe, modified for present consumer needs and taste.
+Tender and firm, cylindrical in shape, slightly flattened at each end, requires accurate cutting and careful fat removal.
+The “coppa al ginepro” is an old family recipe modified for present consumer needs and tastes.

 Valle d’Aosta Lard of Arnad DOP

 Made exclusively from pig shoulder, the Lard of Arnad melts in your mouth, giving you a pleasant sweet taste.
 It is presented in an elegant jar of glass.
 The product is certified with a ‘Denomination of Protected Origin’ label, which means that it is made exclusively within the town district of Arnad in the region of Valle d’Aosta.
 It is recommended to taste the lard on a piece of black bread or prepare it with honey and chestnuts.

 Tzemesada or Mesada Val d’Aosta